-This Boursin broccoli rice casserole is super creamy without being too heavy and has tons of garlic and herb flavor.
+This gluten free broccoli casserole made with Boursin cheese is super creamy without being too heavy and has tons of garlic and herb flavor.
 This side dish can easily be a main meal for any vegetarian friends, or sit next to a turkey or roasted chicken for a holiday meal.

 However, the second I tasted this it instantly brought back childhood memories of going to a place in Austin called Threadgill's.
 I can't, for the life of me, remember what else I ate there, but it was like a rush of nostalgia to eat this meal!
 I remember going to visit my grandma, an 8 hour drive with a makeshift TV hooked in to our cigarette lighter.
 Man, these kids have it so good these days with their fancy built in screens and iPads.
 For some reason when we got to stop in Austin, we always stopped here.
 It was probably for their broccoli rice casserole.

 So naturally I looked up the recipe after I made mine and it is not at all the same.
 Of course theirs has Velveeta and lots of MSG-filled cream of mushroom soup.
 That's probably why it was so deliciously addicting!
 Anyway, if you're looking for a knockoff of Threadgill's broccoli rice casserole that's a lot healthier you can give this guy a try.

 For this broccoli recipe casserole you will be using Boursin garlic and herb cheese and this stock.

 If you're following a migraine diet, make sure you purchase the garlic and herb Boursin cheese.

 To make this broccoli casserole gluten free, it's pretty simple.
 All you have to do is get gluten free panko.
 Some of my favorites are Aleia’s and Jeff’s Creations.
 The rice combination you use should be naturally gluten free.